DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

         </tr>
     </table>

-    You can also specify any other [Chart properties](/Documentation/ApiReference/UI_Components/dxChart/Configuration/) in this object, except [dataSource](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource).
+    You can also specify any other [Chart properties](/Documentation/ApiReference/UI_Components/dxChart/Configuration/) in this object, except [dataSource](/Documentation/ApiReference/UI_Components/dxChart/Configuration/#dataSource) and [seriesTemplate](Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/).

 - **customizeSeries**